neerajdembla212/masonry-grid/README.md

     Following are some strategies used for bundle optimisation:
     - Routes in the app are lazy loaded to make sure separate bundle is created for each page.
     - When user hovers on an image in the grid the photo detail route bundle is preloaded to for fast route transition
-    - Brottli compression is used for JS files
+    - Brotli compression is used for JS files
     - Manual chunking for `react-router-dom` is done since this is a shared bundle between all routes, this helps keeping the application bundle pure and small, also enables browsers to cache react-router bundle for re-use in multiple lazy loaded routes
     - Babel plugin is used reduce the bundle size of styled component by tree shaking unused styles, it also adds component names for better debugging.